doriantaylor/rb-intertwingler/README-SOP.md

 ### URI Rewriting and No-Ops

 The response codes `303 See Other` and `304 Not Modified` have special meaning with respect to transforms.
-A `303`, or rather its `Location` header, signifies that the transform only intends to rewrite the request-URI internally.
-A `304` indicates that the transform has made no changes at all.
+If a _request_ transform returns a `303`, its `Location` header should be interpreted as a simple internal rewrite of the request-URI.
+A `304` indicates that the transform (request _or_ response) has made no changes at all.
 All other `3XX` responses are forwarded to the client.

+> Redirect responses from _addressable_ response transforms that
+> return their own URI path with different _query_ parameter values
+> are translated backwards into the outermost request with different
+> _path_ parameter values.

 ### Addressable Transforms